LearnWeb3DAO/Just-Enough-React-And-Nextjs/README.md

     setLoading(false);
   }

-  // loadData is the function that is ran
+  // loadData is the function that is run
-  // An empty dependency array means this code is ran
+  // An empty dependency array means this code is run
   // once when the page loads
   useEffect(() => {
     loadData();